Important: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.

 - In Label Expression, fill in the label you assigned to your VM template.

-- Save and run the job, you'll see your job is running on the VM agent even if Jenkins master is free.
+- Save and run the job, you'll see your job is running on the VM agent even if Jenkins controller is free.

 For how to select agent in pipeline, refer to this doc.